-- Participant-directed as specified in Appendix E - Provider managed
+-directed as specified in Appendix E

+Provider m anaged

-Specify whether the service may be provided by (check each that applies):
+service may be provided by (check each that applies):

+Relative

-📃 Legal Guardian
+Legal Guar rdian

+Provider Specification

-Provider Category Provider Type Title Agency DOH/DDD Waiver Provider; i.e, agency with Medicaid provider agreement
+Provider Category Provider Type Title

+Agency DOH/DDD Waiver Provider; i.e, agency with Medicaid provider agreement

+Appendix C: Pa articipant Services

+C-1/C C-3: Provider Specifications for Service

-Service Type: Other Service Service Name: Waiver Emergency Services
+Service Type: (Other Service

+Waiver Emergency Services

+Provider Category:

+Agency

-Provider Type: DOH/DDD Waiver Provider; i.e, agency with Medicaid provider agreement Provider Qualifications
+Provider Type: rovider; i.e, agency with Medicaid provider agreement

+Provider Qualificati ons

+License (specify):

+Certificate (spe cify):

-Meet Standards in Provider Services Agreement, e.g., staff must be at least 18 years of age, pass criminal history check, be able to work in the United States, trained in the ISP/IP and be able to perform the assigned tasks.
-Each provider agency must be approved by DOH/DDD and DHS/MQD in order to provide the waiver service and adhere to staffing qualifications in terms of training, education and certification/licensure stated in waiver standards.
-Each agency must be a registered business in the State of Hawaii through the Department of Commerce and Consumer Affairs (DCCA); possess the applicable tax licenses in the State of Hawaii through the Department of Taxation and have a tax license for General Excise Tax (GET).
-Each agency must be able to enter into contracts with the State.
+criminal history perform the assi; in order to provi education and ce business in the S (DCCA); posses Taxation and ha into contracts wi Verification of Prov Entity Respons DOH/DDD Frequency of V in Provider Services Agreement, e.g., staff must be at least 18 years of age, pass check, be able to work in the United States, trained in the ISP/IP and be able to gned tasks.
+Each provider agency must be approved by DOH/DDD and DHS/MQD de the waiver service and adhere to staffing qualifications in terms of training, entification/licensure stated in waiver standards.
+Each agency must be a registered state of Hawaii through the Department of Commerce and Consumer Affairs as the applicable tax licenses in the State of Hawaii through the Department of we a tax license for General Excise Tax (GET).
+Each agency must be able to enter the State. ider Qualifications ible for Verification:

-Entity Responsible for Verification: DOH/DDD

-1st month of service for initial evaluation and every succeeding 12th month thereafter
+endix C: Partici pant Services

-C-1: Summary of Services Covered (2 of 2)
+C-1: Sum mary of Services Covered (2 of 2)

-- b.
-Provision of Case Management Services to Waiver Participants.
-Indicate how case management is furnished to waiver participants (select one): - Not applicable Case management is not furnished as a distinct activity to waiver participants. - Applicable Case management is furnished as a distinct activity to waiver participants. - Check each that applies: - As a waiver service defined in Appendix C-3.
-Do not complete item C-1-c. - As a Medicaid State plan service under §1915(i) of the Act (HCBS as a State Plan Option).
-Complete item C-1-c. - As a Medicaid State plan service under §1915(g)(1) of the Act (Targeted Case Management).
-Complete item C-1-c. - As an administrative activity.
-Complete item C-1-c. - c.
+Provision of Case I waiver participants Management Services to Waiver Participants.
+Indicate how case management is furnished (select one):

+Not applicable e - Case management is not furnished as a distinct activity to waiver participants.

+ase management is furnished as a distinct activity to waiver participants.

+Check each that applies: As a waiver service defined in Appendix C-3.
+Do not complete item C-1-c.
+As a Medicaid State plan service under §1915(i) of the Act (HCBS as a State Plan Option).
+Complete item C-1-c.
+As a Medicaid State plan service under §1915(g)(1) of the Act (Targeted Case Management).
+Complete item C-1-c.
+As an administrative activity.
+Complete item C-1-c. c.
 Delivery of Case Management Services.
-Specify the entity or entities that conduct case management functions on behalf of waiver participants:

-State Department of Health, Developmental Disabilities Division Case Managers a.
+Specify the entity or entities that conduct case management functions on behalf of waiver participants: State Department of Health, Developmental Disabilities Division Case Managers Appendix C: Participant Services C-2: General Service Specifications (1 of 3) a.
 Criminal History and/or Background Investigations.
 Specify the State's policies concerning the conduct of criminal history and/or background investigations of individuals who provide waiver services (select one):